 Other chemicals attach to the bilirubin as it reaches your liver, forming a substance called conjugated bilirubin.
-The bile that is produced in your liver combines with this conjugated bilirubin and then you eliminate it from your body.
+Your liver produces bile, which combines with this conjugated bilirubin and is then eliminated from the body.
 If too much bilirubin accumulates, it can leak into surrounding tissues, resulting in hyperbilirubinemia.
-This buildup is what causes the yellowing of the skin and eyes.
+This buildup causes the yellowing of the skin and eyes that typifies jaundice.

-- Obstructive jaundice: Occurs when a bile duct becomes blocked and the liver cannot clear bilirubin effectively.
+- Obstructive jaundice: This type of jaundice occurs when a bile duct becomes blocked and the liver cannot clear bilirubin effectively.

-- Hemolytic jaundice: As the result of hemolysis, or rupturing of red blood cells, there is a spike in bilirubin production.
+- Hemolytic jaundice: Hemolysis, or rupturing of red blood cells, causes a spike in bilirubin production.

 - Hepatocellular jaundice: The liver loses its ability to excrete waste due to cirrhosis, alcoholic liver disease, or varying forms of hepatitis.

 When severe jaundice is left untreated, it can lead to a condition called kernicterus.
-This is a form of brain damage that occurs when levels of bilirubin become so high that bilirubin moves from the blood to the brain tissue.
+This is a form of brain damage that occurs when the level of bilirubin becomes so high that bilirubin moves from the blood to the brain tissue.

-When a women is pregnant, the mother’s liver takes on the job of removing bilirubin from her baby’s liver, but once the baby is born, the child’s liver must be able to remove the bilirubin on its own.
-In some babies, especially if they are born prematurely, their liver has trouble eliminating bilirubin effectively.
-Fortunately, most newborns with jaundice improve on their own within two to three weeks as the liver further develops and the baby begins to feed.
+When a women is pregnant, the mother’s liver takes on the job of removing bilirubin from her baby’s liver, but once the baby is born, the newborn’s liver must be able to remove the bilirubin on its own.
+In some babies, especially if they are born prematurely, their liver has trouble eliminating bilirubin effectively and it accumulates in the baby’s blood.
+Fortunately, most newborns with infant jaundice improve on their own within two to three weeks as the liver further develops and the baby begins to feed.
 This helps bilirubin pass through the body and gets rid of any buildup.

 All newborn babies are typically examined for jaundice in the first few days after birth, and then again when they visit their pediatrician.
-If an infant has jaundice for longer than three weeks, an underlying condition may need to be explored.
-Brain damage, hearing issues, and cerebral palsy all have been linked to prolonged, increased levels of bilirubin.
+If an infant has jaundice for longer than 3 weeks, an underlying condition may need to be explored.
+Brain damage, hearing issues, and cerebral palsy all have been linked to prolonged, high levels of bilirubin.